Beijia-Yuan/qBOLD_modeling/README.md

 b: Beta value.
 Required for calculations using Davis Model.

 m: M value. if not specified, alpha value will be extracted from the M column or calculated from TE, R2p.

+colName: Column name of the newly calculated entity.
+Required for self-defined functions.

 ##### Output: